Volume 1 .... Number 13

 minutes, it was Megan's turn to climb the fence.

-She climbed up the ladder, and, when she was about
+She climbed up the ladder, and, when she

 halfway down the other side, she remembered that she'd been